Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/README.md

-# Terraform module: EC2
+# Terraform module: Virtual Machine (EC2, AutoScaling Group)

-Create X EC2 instances with X extra volumes, encrypted by default.
+Create X EC2/AutoScaling Group instances with X extra volumes, encrypted by default.

 This module creates the same kind of instances.
 They share the same features.